 To do so:

-- Open your PowerShell console as shown above.
+- Open the PowerShell console as shown above.

 2. Navigate to the file system location your script is located using the